Human Development and Christ-Knowledge

 [ 27 ] Dieses «flieg», das ist als ein Bild gemeint für die Menschenseele, weil man eine Ahnung hatte von dem astralen Raum, von den dort fliegenden Körpern, die von da hereinkommen in die physische Welt.
 Und was ist «Pommerland»? «Pommer», oder was dasselbe ist: «Pummerle», ist nichts anderes als der Name für ein kleines Kind; und Pommerland, Pummerleland ist das Kinderland, woher die Mutter das kleine Kind holt.
 Man muß das nur ganz aus der geistigen Welt heraus erklären.
 Wenn Sie sich dann erinnern, daß tatsächlich dieses Bild vom Storch, der die Kinder bringt, ein Bild ist für einen geistigen Vorgang, die Reinkarnation, dann werden Sie einsehen, wie unendlich wichtig es ist, daß der Mensch zuerst im Bilde etwas aufnimmt, weil sein Gemütszustand ein ganz anderer ist, wenn man dem Kinde zuerst das Bild für den geistigen Vorgang beibringt, so daß es in heiliger Ehrfurcht auch den physischen Vorgang hören kann.

-[ 27 ] This “fly” is meant as an image for the human soul, because people had an idea of the astral space, of the bodies flying there, which come from there into the physical world.
+[ 27 ] This “fly”—it is meant as a metaphor for the human soul, because people had a sense of the astral realm, of the bodies flying there, which come from there into the physical world.
 And what is “Pommerland”?
-“Pommer”, or what is the same: “Pummerle”, is nothing more than the name for a small child; and Pommerland, Pummerleland is the children's land from which the mother fetches the small child.
-One must explain this only completely out of the spiritual world.
-If you then remember that the picture of the stork bringing the children is actually a picture of a spiritual process, reincarnation, then you will understand how infinitely important it is that the person first because his state of mind is quite different if the child is first taught the image of the spiritual process, so that he can also hear the physical process with holy reverence.
+“Pommer,” or, which is the same thing: “Pummerle,” is nothing other than the name for a small child; and Pommerland, Pummerleland, is the land of children, from which the mother brings the little child.
+One must explain this entirely from the spiritual world.
+If you then recall that this image of the stork bringing the children is in fact a symbol for a spiritual process—reincarnation— then you will realize how infinitely important it is that the human being first takes something in through the image, because their state of mind is quite different when one first teaches the child the image of the spiritual process, so that they can also hear about the physical process with holy reverence.

 [ 28 ] Nun werden Sie wiederum selbst an den Storch glauben können, wenn Sie dieses wissen: dieser Storch ist Ihnen das Bild für die herabfliegende Seele!
 Ihre Unterweisung wird die Phantasie des Kindes beflügeln, und wenn Sie die Wahrheit einsehen, wird ein geheimnisvolles Fluidum davon ausgehen, und das überträgt sich auf das Kind.
 So ist es mit allen Imaginationen.
 Man kann alles den Kindern beibringen.

-[ 28 ] Now you will be able to believe in the stork yourself when you know this: the stork is the image for the descending soul!
-Your instruction will inspire the child's imagination, and when you understand the truth, a mysterious aura will emanate from it, and that will be transferred to the child.
-It is the same with all imaginations.
+[ 28 ] Now you, too, will be able to believe in the stork if you understand this: this stork is the image of the soul descending to you!
+Your teaching will inspire the child’s imagination, and when you realize the truth, a mysterious aura will emanate from it, and that will be transmitted to the child.
+So it is with all imaginations.
 You can teach children anything.

 [ 29 ] Haben Sie die Frage vorliegen: Wie ist es mit dem Leben nach dem Tode? — dann führen Sie das Kind zu einer Schmetterlingspuppe: wie der Schmetterling aus der Puppe, so fliegt die Seele aus dem Körper heraus, nur daß man es nicht sehen kann.
 Aber nur der wird es mit Überzeugung dem Kinde beibringen, der selbst daran glaubt, und für den das Herauskommen des Schmetterlings aus der Puppe auf niederer Stufe dasselbe ist wie das, was auf höherer Stufe mit der Seele vorgeht.
 Wenn die Geisteswissenschaft wiederum die Menschen in das Verstehen der geistigen Welt taucht, so daß in den Herzen der Menschen Bilder leben werden, dann werden die Menschen auch wiederum in ganz anderer Weise erziehen können und nicht dem Kinde die trockenen Verstandeswahrheiten geben, die das Gemüt roh machen.
 Man muß sie nur nicht ins Groteske und Komische ziehen, sondern sich klarmachen, was für wichtige Lebensdinge dahinterstehen.

-[ 29 ] If you are faced with the question of life after death, take the child to a butterfly chrysalis: just as the butterfly emerges from the chrysalis, so the soul flies out of the body, even if it cannot be seen.
-But only he who believes in it himself, and for whom the emergence of the butterfly from the chrysalis at a lower level is the same as what happens to the soul at a higher level, will teach it to the child with conviction.
-When spiritual science immerses people in an understanding of the spiritual world, so that images live in people's hearts, then people will also be able to educate in a completely different way and not give the child dry intellectual truths that make the mind raw.
-You just don't have to draw them into the grotesque and comical, but you have to realize what important things of life are behind them.
+[ 29 ] If you are faced with the question: What about life after death? — then take the child to a butterfly chrysalis: just as the butterfly emerges from the chrysalis, so the soul flies out of the body, only that we cannot see it.
+But only those who believe in this themselves, and for whom the emergence of the butterfly from the chrysalis on a lower level is the same as what happens to the soul on a higher level, will be able to teach this to the child with conviction.
+When Spiritual Science once again immerses people in an understanding of the spiritual world, so that images come alive in people’s hearts, then people will also be able to educate in a completely different way and will not feed the child dry intellectual truths that make the soul callous.
+One must simply not turn these into something grotesque or comical, but rather realize what important aspects of life lie behind them.

 [ 30 ] Das dritte, was der Mensch sich erwerben muß, wodurch er sich den Pfad ebnet, ist das «Aneignen der okkulten Schrift».
 Es besteht darin, daß man nicht eine Schrift lernt wie im gewöhnlichen Leben.
 Zwar gehen unsere Schriftzeichen vielfach auf okkulte Bilder zurück, aber sie sind lange nicht das, was die okkulte Schrift ist.
 Da haben wir es zu tun mit einem Sich-Hineinfinden in die wirklichen großen Weltenkräfte, die draußen in der Welt spielen.
 Und alles, was wir da aufzeichnen, muß so sein, daß ein Entwickelungsvorgang in den andern hinüberspringt.
 Nehmen Sie eine Pflanze: sie trägt Samen; im Samen haben Sie den Ausgangspunkt für eine neue Pflanze.
 Aber wenn Sie den Verlauf wirklich prüfen könnten, würden Sie sehen, daß nichts von der alten Pflanze in die neue übergeht.
 In Wahrheit geht der Materie nach die ganze alte Pflanze zugrunde; die neue Pflanze baut sich ganz neu auf, es geht nur eine Art Bewegungsvorgang in die neue Pflanze über.
 Sie haben hier Siegellack und da ein Petschaft; Sie drücken das Petschaft in den Siegellack ab, und doch ist nichts von dem Petschaft in den Siegellack übergegangen; nur die Form geht über. — So ist es bei jedem Entwickelungsvorgang.
 Die alte Materie in ihrem Ersterben gibt nur Gelegenheit, daß die neue Form im Sinne der alten wieder ersteht.
 Das bezeichnet man mit zwei sich ineinander schlingenden Spiralen, die gar nicht zusammenkommen.
 Solch ein Übergang war nach der atlantischen Kultur vorhanden; sie schwindet als Kulturstufe, und eine neue geht in der indischen auf: so daß man auch dies bezeichnen müßte mit zwei Spiralen.
 Ich habe Ihnen gesagt, daß die Sonne im Jahre 800 etwa aufging im Sternbilde des Widders, vorher im Stier, noch vorher in den Zwillingen, noch weiter zurück im Krebs.
 Es fällt zusammen die griechisch-lateinische Kultur, welche die unsere im Aufgange enthielt, mit der Zeit, wo die Sonne im Widder aufging; die vorhergehende Kultur, die chaldäisch-assyrisch-babylonisch-ägyptische, sie fiel in die Zeit, wo die Sonne im Sternbild des Stieres stand; vorher haben Sie die persische Kultur, die in die Zeit hineinfällt, wo die Sonne in den Zwillingen aufging, und die alte indische Kultur entwickelte sich, als die Sonne im Krebs war: und da ist auch das Krebszeichen, die beiden ineinandergeschlungenen Spiralen, zuerst geschrieben worden.

-[ 30 ] The third thing that man must acquire for himself, and by which he paves his path, is the “mastery of occult writing”.
-This does not consist in learning a writing as in ordinary life.
-Although our written characters are often based on occult images, they are not at all the same as occult writing.
-Here we are dealing with a way of finding our way into the real great cosmic forces at work in the world.
-And everything we record must be such that one developmental process leads to another.
+[ 30 ] The third thing a person must acquire, thereby paving the way for themselves, is the “mastering of occult writing.”
+This does not mean learning a script as one does in ordinary life.
+Although our written characters often trace back to occult images, they are by no means what occult writing is.
+Here we are dealing with a process of finding one’s way into the truly great world forces that are at work out there in the world.
+And everything we record there must be such that one developmental process leaps over into the other.
 Take a plant: it bears seeds; in the seed you have the starting point for a new plant.
-But if you could really examine the process, you would see that nothing of the old plant passes into the new.
-In truth, the whole old plant perishes in terms of matter; the new plant builds itself up completely anew, only a kind of process of movement passes into the new plant.
-Here you have sealing wax and there an imprint of a seal; you impress the seal on the sealing wax, and yet nothing of the seal has passed over into the sealing wax; only the form passes over. — It is the same with every process of development.
-The old matter, in dying away, only affords the opportunity for the new form to arise again in the sense of the old one.
-This is indicated by two intertwining spirals that never actually come together.
-Such a transition took place after the Atlantean civilization.
-It faded as a cultural stage, and a new one arose in India.
-I have told you that in the year 800 the sun rose in the constellation Aries, before that in Taurus, still before that in Gemini, and even further back in Cancer.
-The Greco-Latin culture, which contained ours at its beginning, coincides with the time when the sun rose in Aries; the preceding culture, the Chaldean-Assyrian-Babylonian-Egyptian, coincides with the time when the sun was in the constellation of Taurus; before that, you have the Persian culture, which coincides with the time when the sun rose in Gemini, and the ancient Indian culture developed when the sun was in Cancer: and there it is! ; before that, you had the Persian culture, which coincides with the time when the sun rose in Gemini, and the ancient Indian culture developed when the sun was in Cancer: and that is also where the sign of Cancer, the two intertwined spirals, was first written.
+But if you could truly examine the process, you would see that nothing from the old plant passes over into the new one.
+In truth, the entire old plant perishes in terms of matter; the new plant builds itself up entirely anew; only a kind of process of movement passes over into the new plant.
+You have sealing wax here and a seal there; you press the seal into the sealing wax, and yet nothing of the seal has passed over into the sealing wax; only the form passes over. — So it is with every process of development.
+The old matter, in its passing away, merely provides the opportunity for the new form to arise again in the spirit of the old.
+This is represented by two spirals intertwining, which never actually come together.
+Such a transition occurred after the Atlantean culture; it fades as a cultural stage, and a new one emerges in the Indian culture: so that this, too, must be represented by two spirals.
+I have told you that in the year 800 the sun rose approximately in the constellation of Aries, previously in Taurus, before that in Gemini, and even further back in Cancer.
+The Greek-Latin culture, which encompassed our own in its early stages, coincides with the time when the sun rose in Aries; the preceding culture—the Chaldean-Assyrian-Babylonian-Egyptian—fell within the period when the sun was in the constellation of Taurus; before that, you have the Persian culture, which falls within the time when the sun rose in Gemini, and the ancient Indian culture developed when the sun was in Cancer: and that is also when the Cancer symbol, the two intertwined spirals, was first written.

 [ 31 ] So könnte ich Ihnen ein jedes Zeichen für den Tierkreis aus seiner wahren Bedeutung heraus erklären.
 Aus der Natur heraus sind die Schriftzeichen geschaffen, welche ein Ausdruck sind für die in der Natur draußen waltenden Kräfte und Gesetze.
 Lernt man die okkulten Schriftzeichen kennen, so fängt man an, aus sich herauszugehen; man dringt dann ein in die geheimen Untergründe der Natur.

-[ 31 ] In this way I could explain to you each sign of the zodiac from its true meaning.
-The characters are created out of nature, which are an expression of the forces and laws prevailing in nature outside.
-When one becomes acquainted with the occult characters, one begins to go forth out of oneself; one then penetrates into the secret foundations of nature.
+[ 31 ] In this way, I could explain to you the true meaning of every sign of the zodiac.
+These symbols are created from nature itself and are an expression of the forces and laws that govern the natural world.
+When one becomes acquainted with the occult symbols, one begins to step outside of oneself; one then penetrates into the secret depths of nature.

 [ 32 ] So sehen Sie ein wenig angedeutet die drei ersten Stufen des Rosenkreuzerweges: das «Studium», die «imaginative Erkenntnis», und das dritte: die «Aneignung der okkulten Schrift».

-[ 32 ] So you can see a little of the first three stages of the Rosicrucian path: “study”, “imaginative knowledge”, and the third: “appropriation of the occult writing”.
+[ 32 ] This gives you a brief glimpse of the first three stages of the Rosicrucian path: the “Study,” “Imaginative Knowledge,” and the third: the “Mastery of Occult Writing.”

 [ 33 ] Morgen werden wir die andern Stufen besprechen und dabei beginnen mit der «Bereitung des Steins der Weisen».

-[ 33 ] Tomorrow we will discuss the other steps, starting with the “preparation of the philosopher's stone”.
+[ 33 ] Tomorrow we will discuss the other stages, beginning with the “preparation of the Philosopher’s Stone.”